-Embark on an adventure of a lifetime with a trip to Haiti’s coffee lands.
+Embark on an adventure of a lifetime with an origin trip to Haiti’s coffee lands.
 Haiti was the world’s third largest coffee producer in 1949.
 After decades of dormancy, Singing Rooster, a social enterprise nonprofit, has been working directly with farmers since 2009.
-Together, we’re putting Haiti’s reputation back on the world’s coffee stage.
+Together, we’re putting Haiti’s reputation back on the world’s coffee map.
 Join us on a tour of Haiti’s coffee mecca, Thiotte, where you’ll visit family farms, farmer-owned processing centers, and experience rural Haiti.
 This tour provides insight into something rare– where getting there is half the fun.

 - 7-days, 6-nights

 - 2 nights in Port Au Prince (coming & going)

 - 3 nights in Thiotte (Haiti’s coffee mecca)